Species Transport¶

 Solver Details¶

-- Solver: Line-by-line TDMA with block correction
+- Solver: Line-by-line TDMA + block correction (

 - Under-relaxation: